KRakeesh04/s1/src/content/docs/maths/real-analysis/02-set-theory.md

   order: 2
 ---

-Zermelo-Fraenkel set theory with axiom of Choice(ZFC):9 axioms all together is being used here.
+Zermelo-Fraenkel set theory with axiom of choice (ZFC) -- [9 axioms all together](#the-axioms) -- is being used in this module.

 ## Definitions